Distributed controller synthesis for deadlock avoidance: Preliminaries

-We set $\Proc = \set{1,\ldots,n}$ and $T = \set{t_1, \ldots, t_n}$ as the set of locks.
+\begin{exa} The dining philosophers problem can be formulated as a control problem for a "lock-sharing system" $\Ss=((\aut_p)_{p\in\Proc},\S^s,\S^e,T)$.
+Let $\Proc = \set{1,\ldots,n}$ and $T = \set{t_1, \ldots, t_n}$ as the set of locks.
 For every $p\in\Proc$, process $\aut_p$ is as in Figure~\ref{fig:philosophers}, with the convention that $t_{n+1}=t_1$.
 Actions in $\S^s$ are marked by dashed arrows.
 These are "controllable" actions.
 The remaining actions are in $\S^e$.
 Once the environment makes a philosopher $p$ hungry, $p$ has to get both the left ($t_p$) and the right ($t_{p+1}$) fork to eat.
 She may however choose the order in which she takes them; actions $\lft$ and $\rgt$ are "controllable".